SLAP: Shortcut Learning for Abstract Planning: Experiment

-\paragraph{Generalization Capability Analysis.} We next evaluate the extent to which SLAP can generalize to tasks with new, more, and fewer objects (\textbf{Q4}).
-SLAP is trained in Obstacle Tower with three stacked obstacles, then tested with different numbers of stacked obstacles and distractor objects scattered on the table.
-As shown in Figure \ref{fig:generalization-blocks}, SLAP generalizes well: Pure Planning’s plan lengths grow with each added obstacle, while SLAP’s learned shortcuts handle multiple objects at once and keep plan lengths consistent.
-These multi-object RL skills (``slap'', ``wiggle'', ``wipe'')---unlike TAMP methods that assume single-object contact \citep{billard2019trends}---both improve execution efficiency and enable SLAP’s generalization over the number of objects.
-For example, the ``slap'' shortcut policy shown in Figure \ref{fig:generalization-blocks} only deem a subset of the obstacles relevant but physically affects the entire tower.
+\paragraph{Generalization Capability Analysis.} We next evaluate the extent to which SLAP can generalize to tasks with new, more, and fewer objects as well as to changes in dynamic properties (\textbf{Q4}).
+We focus on mass and friction, which most strongly affect multi-object interactions in our preliminary tests.
+SLAP is trained in Obstacle Tower with three stacked obstacles (each with mass 0.5kg and friction coefficient 0.9), and then evaluated on tasks with varying numbers of stacked obstacles and distractor objects scattered on the table using doubled mass and friction at test time.
+As shown in Figure \ref{fig:generalization-blocks}, SLAP maintains short plan lengths even as the number of objects increases, whereas Pure Planning scales poorly with each additional obstacle.
+These multi-object RL skills (``slap'', ``wiggle'', ``wipe'')—unlike TAMP methods that assume single-object contact \citep{billard2019trends}—both improve execution efficiency and support generalization over the number of objects.
+For example, the ``slap'' shortcut policy shown in Figure \ref{fig:generalization-blocks} only deems a subset of the obstacles relevant but physically affects the entire tower.

 \paragraph{Shortcut Policy Learning Analysis:} SLAP learns separate shortcut policies for each pair of abstract states.
 While this parallelization makes distributed training easier, it is also possible that training a universal policy \citep{kaelbling1993learning,schaul2015universal,eysenbach2022contrastive} could lead to better sample complexity, with learned representations shared across shortcuts (\textbf{Q5}).
 To test this possibility, we compare three shortcut policy learning schemes: \begin{itemize}[left=10pt] \item \textbf{Independent}: We train all shortcut policies separately (the default for SLAP). \item \textbf{Abstract Subgoals}: We augment observations with a multi-hot encoding of the abstract terminal state for the respective shortcut and train a single shared policy for all shortcuts. \item \textbf{Abstract HER}: We use the same multi-hot abstract terminal state encoding as in Abstract Subgoals, but we additionally perform hindsight goal relabeling (as in HER) where goals are now abstract terminal states.
 During training, if the shortcut policy reaches a different abstract terminal state from the one it was targeting, that data is used to learn about the shortcut that was incidentally achieved.
 We again use SAC for compatibility with HER. \end{itemize}